-Library (DLL) Files Copying:
+Library (DLL) File Installation:

-You don't really have to "install" library (".dll") files.
-However, Windows does need to know where said files are located then you begin executing a Windows application which uses one or more of the functions contained within said library file(s).
-Proceed as follows...
+You don't really have to "install" a library (".dll") file.
+However, Windows does need to know where said file is located then you begin executing a Windows application which uses one or more of the functions contained within said library file.
+The easiest way to do this is simply: